msteinbeck/tinyspline/README.md

 Feel free to ask for more features via the [issues](https://github.com/msteinbeck/tinyspline/issues) or to contribute to TinySpline. :)

-### Project Structure
-The source distribution of TinySpline consists of two sub-projects.
-The first one is the library itself, which is located in the `library` directory.
-It contains all files that are required to build TinySpline.
-The second provides some basic examples, located in the `examples` directory.

-The core of TinySpline has been implemented in C89 and consists of `tinyspline.h` and `tinyspline.c`.
-In order to use TinySpline's C interface, you can either copy those files into your project or use CMake to create a static or shared library.

-The C++ wrapper consists of `tinysplinecpp.h` and `tinysplinecpp.cpp`.
-Just like the C interface, you can copy those files (along with `tinyspline.h` and `tinyspline.c`) into your project or use CMake to create a static or shared library.

-All bindings of TinySpline work on top of the C++ wrapper and are generated using [Swig](http://www.swig.org/). `tinyspline.i` is used to configure language-independent settings.
-The file `tinysplineXYZ.i` adds language-related features (e.g. properties for Python).
-Using CMake to generate the bindings is highly recommended.

-Note: Use the file `debugging.h` to add some debugging features to the C interface.

 ### Getting Started
 The following listing uses the C++ wrapper to give a short example of TinySpline: